Route & Itinerary

 Route & Itinerary DER ISAR FLOSSFAHRT

-Departure at 08.30 am from Neptune’s Fountain, about 5 min from the Hauptbahnhof (Central Station) to Wolfratshausen.
+Departure at 08.45 am from Munich/Thalkirchen to Wolfratshausen.
 Here, about 20 miles south of Munich, you are now in for a very special treat.
 The brass band that will entertain you during the day is already waiting for you on the raft.

 The log raft is loaded up, and the band starts to play, creating a breezy and relaxed atmosphere.
 Soon the raft casts off, and everybody cheers when the rafter resounds the famous call “O’zapft is” (’barrel is breached’).
 You can now experience Bavarian ‘Gemütlichkeit’, with draft beer and typical Bavarian “Leberkäs” (meat loaf), rolls and pretzels.